 Meanwhile, the increasing costs to manage the trash that producers deliberately create fall on our cities and towns – and, by extension, taxpayers.
 (Those costs have gotten so high that many communities across the country have been forced to cancel their recycling programs.)

 While plastic producers would like to keep us all distracted, CLF is not going to let that happen.
 That’s why we’re working to hold corporations accountable for the hazards generated by their products – from their manufacture to disposal – with legislation called producer responsibility for packaging.

 If every state passed producer responsibility for packaging laws, it would make manufacturers part of the solution to the world’s accelerating plastic crisis.
 Plus, it would motivate them to invest in design changes that would make products and packaging truly recyclable.
 It could also spur the creation of packaging reuse systems that would help cut down on waste, and ultimately save cities, towns, taxpayers, and local businesses money.

 Three decades ago, Maine committed to recycling 50% of its annual household trash by 2021.
 That goal was not met.
 In fact, the state is losing ground.
 The problem?
-Recycling costs are skyrocketing, and an overwhelming number of single-use products and packaging are flooding the state’s recycling facilities.
+Recycling costs are skyrocketing, and an overwhelming amount of single-use products and packaging are flooding the state’s recycling facilities.
 What’s more, most of the single-use plastics Mainers put in their recycling bins end up in a landfill or incinerator, anyway.

 Before you go… CLF is working every day to create real, systemic change for New England’s environment.
 And we can’t solve these big problems without people like you.
 Will you be a part of this movement by considering a contribution today?
 If everyone reading our blog gave just $10, we’d have enough money to fund our legal teams for the next year.